fermyon/developer/content/spin/serverless-ai-tutorial.md

 {{ startTab "Rust"}}

-> Note: The following Rust source code, for this sentiment analysis example, uses serde.
-Please add the following dependencies to your Rust application's `Cargo.toml` file before you build/run the application.
+> The Rust source code for this sentiment analysis example uses the `serde` crate.
+Add the following dependencies to your Rust application's `Cargo.toml` file before you build/run the application:

 ```toml
 serde = { version = "1.0", features = ["derive"] }